-Because the focus of governmental funds financial statements is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
+Because the focus of governmental funds financial statements is narrower than that of the governmental wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
 By doing so, readers may better understand the long-term impact of the District's near-term financing decisions.
 Both the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances provide a reconciliation to facilitate this comparison between governmental funds and governmental activities.

-The District maintains 10 individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund, debt service fund, and capital projects fund, which is considered to be a major fund.
-Data from the other 7 governmental funds are combined into a single, aggregated presentation titled nonmajor governmental funds.
+The District maintains 12 individual governmental funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund, debt service fund, and capital projects fund, which are considered to be major funds.
+Data from the other 9 governmental funds are combined into a single, aggregated presentation titled nonmajor governmental funds.

-The District adopts an annual revenue and appropriations budget for its general fund.
-Subsequent to adoption, amendments approved by the governing body are reflected in a revised budget.
+The District adopts an annual revenue and appropriated budget for its general fund, debt service fund and national school breakfast and lunch program.
+All other governmental funds adopt project length budgets.
+Subsequent to adoption, amendments approved by the governing body are reflected in a revised budget column.
 A budgetary comparison statement has been provided for the general fund to demonstrate compliance with this budget.